kontent-ai/model-generator-js/README.md

 ## CLI Configuration

-- `projectId` - Id of the Kontent.ai project
+- `environmentId` - Id of the Kontent.ai environment
 - `apiKey`- Management API Key
 - `outputDir`- Directory where files will be created.
 Defaults to current directory - `--outputDir=./`.
 Some other examples: `--outputDir=./sample`
 - `isEnterpriseSubscription` - Indicates if enterprise subscription endpoint can be used to export data.